Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/system-manager/doc-management/010_uploading-boms.en.md

 > Consult the [Syft tutorial](/environment/syft) to learn how to generate a Bill of Materials (BOM) for your product.

 The BOMnipotent Client will read the file at the provided path and upload its content.
+It can then be viewed by the consumers with appropriate permissions.

+> [BOMs for Consumers](/client/consumer/boms/) describes how to list and download the BOMs on the server.

-To add it to the database, it has to have some additional information: name, version, and possibly a TLP label.
+To add a BOM to the database, the BOMnipotent Client has to have some additional information: a name, a version, and optionally a TLP label.
 The identifiers name and version can either be inferred (recommended), or overwritten, as described below.

 ## Name and Version